tripledio/tripledio.github.io/about.md

 In order to achieve our ambitious goal we believe that there are certain prerequisites in order to make this possible.

 #### A close and honest partnership with our customer. <a name="4.a"/>
    We value open communication more then negotiated contracts.
 The end goal of a successful partnership is that both partners are pleased with the result.
 We want to build the software you *need*.
 Enabling you to continuously reap the benefits from a well designed solution both now and in the *future*.
-For this open and honest communication is necessary.
+Therefore open and honest communication is necessary.
 How else can we built *your* great software *together*?

 #### Ownership of the development process <a name="4.b"/>